 Advanced Greek God Program

-It expands upon the principles and strategies in the Greek God program and targets the more advanced.
+The advanced program expands upon the principles and strategies in the Greek God program.

 Following the training style in the original Greek god program will lead to progression plateaus.

 This is solved in the Advanced Greek God program by tweaking different training variables.

 The price is much cheaper than the superhero bulking program and depending on your goal this might be a better choice for you.

 This program is like the Greek god program also focused on building muscle.